nabeelnazir/ruby_app/README.md

 1. TDD first approach used.
 2. I focused on DRY approach.
 3. I focused on SOLID design principles while coding this task.
 Infact, I incorporate single responsibility and open/closed design principle.
-4. I incorporate dependency injection in the file `LogsParser` & `LogsView`.
+4. I incorporate dependency injection in the file `LogsParser` & `LogsView` etc.
 5. Validations like file exists, file is not empty, correct IP validation and correct URL validation are covered in this project.
 6. Integrations tests are also added in this project.
+7. Ruby OptionParser used for parsing of arguments.
+8. Ruby Reek used for code smells.
+9. Rubocop used for linting.

 ### Important files to view:
 1. `parser.rb` (This is the main file from where the code is executed)